leeandher/leander.xyz/src/pages/blog/2019-04-17_📦⛏-server-laptop.md

   Have you ever wanted to learn how to turn spin up a Minecraft server from your old laptop, or even just a separate terminal?
 It's surprisingly out of the box, just follow these steps!
+showcase: true
 tags:
   - how-to
   - coding
 ---

 To whoever is reading this, trying to spin up a Minecraft server in 2019 without paying for _Minecraft Realms_, I respect that.
 My girlfriend recently saw some GIFs or something and wants to start up a server for us to play together, plus I think this could be a fun Saturday experiment.
 I'm going to talk a little bit about my process in getting this up and running.
-I'm definitely not used to SSHing into Linux servers but we'll give it a shot.
+I'm definitely not used to SSH-ing into Linux servers but we'll give it a shot.

 Note: This tutorial is not very verbose and has some strict limitations along with it.
 It's really only useful if the following are true: